Communiqué Author Guidelines

-Submit articles to editor John Desrochers, including the following:
+Submit articles to editor Meaghan Guiney, including the following:

-- Cover letter containing the author's name, title (include degree and NCSP certification if applicable), and institutional affiliation.
+- Cover letter containing the author's name, title (include degree and NCSP, if applicable), and institutional affiliation.

-- Signed copyright release form (DOC) for each author faxed to NASP Publications at 301-657-3127 or e-mailed to Denise Ferrenz.
+- Signed copyright release form (DOC) for each author faxed to NASP Publications at 301-657-3127 or emailed to Martha Spath.

 School Psychology Review Guidelines

 Manuscripts that communicate scholarly advances in research, training, and practice related to psychology and education are perfect for submission to our journal School Psychology Review (SPR).